A Festival of Bones

 Youth Activities

-The Carving of the Turnip:
+11:00 AM – 2:00 PM: The Carving of the Turnip

 Gather ‘round the communal bench to hew the humble turnip into grim countenance.
 With blade and gouge, hollow its flesh so that its empty maw and cavernous eyes stand as silent sentinels of the Grave.
 No flame shall pierce its hollows; let the pale root itself signify Death’s austere beauty and the stark truth of our passing.

-The Making of the Bone Bracelet:
+2:00 PM – 4:30 PM: The Making of the Bone Bracelet

 At the House of Remembrance, skilled hands present genuine bone—cleaned and blessed—alongside lengths of sinew.
 Thread each polished fragment upon the cord, invoking ancestral memory with every knot.
 When complete, the bracelet’s clack shall whisper of mortality’s certainty and bind the wearer to the cycle of life and death.

-Nine Men’s Morris:
+Nine Men’s Morris

 Test thy wit and mettle at the ancient board of Nine Men’s Morris, where tokens march ’cross a grid of black and white.
 With each placement, ponder Life’s fleeting moves; each capture, the soul’s departure.
 Seek to form thy threefold line, yet know that victory is but a breath, and defeat but the passage to the next earthly coil.

-Spooky Coloring Sheets:
+Spooky Coloring Sheets

 For those whose hearts delight in shadowed art, claim from the Scriptorium sheets adorned with bats in flight, skeletal trees, and moonlit tombstones.
 Quills of pastel hue shall bring to life these spectral scenes.
 Let thy pigments flow, and in each brushstroke recall that even in color’s bloom, all must fade to dusk.

-Page Academy Classes:
+Page Academy Classes

 Throughout the day, instructors of the Page Academy stand ready to impart skills both grave and gay: lessons in courtesy, penmanship with quill, and the lore of heraldry—each tinted with remembrance of our final dusk.
 Seek them forthwith, that thou mayst learn arts befitting both court and cemetery.